Blog

 read moreCan I Negotiate with the SEC Over the Scope of a Subpoena?

-CAN I NEGOTIATE WITH THE SEC OVER THE SCOPE OF A SUBPOENA If you’re on our website, it’s likely you or someone you know has just been served with an SEC subpoena – and needs to figure out what to do next.
-Getting an SEC subpoena can be a scary process.
-Many people aren’t aware […]
+Contents1 Does the SEC have subpoena power?2 Can you negotiate a subpoena?3 How to respond to SEC subpoena?4 What is the most common reason a subpoena is issued?
+CAN I NEGOTIATE WITH THE SEC OVER THE SCOPE OF A SUBPOENA If you’re on our website, it’s likely you or someone you know has just been […]

 read moreTarget letter vs. Subpoena – what’s the difference?

-Target Letter VS. Subpeona What is a Target Letter?
+Target Letter VS. Subpeona What is the purpose of the target letter?
+What is a Target Letter?
 A target letter is a formal notice from federal prosecutors—often from the Department of Justice (DOJ)—letting you know you’re the focus of a criminal investigation.
-According to the DOJ’s own informational resource, a target letter might indicate federal authorities believe you’ve committed a crime.
-A target […]
+According to the DOJ’s own informational resource, a target letter might indicate federal […]

 read moreDoes receiving a target letter mean I will be indicted or arrested?